Lukols-Dev/DonationApp-NextJS/README.md

 ## Tipey Donate No Code App: NextJS, React, Node, NPM, Tailwindcss, Firebase

 Information on the packages used can be found in the package.json file .
 Application programmed using Visual Studio Code tool.
-The keys to the application are in the .env.example file, fill in the missing ones and rename the file to .env.local
+The keys to the application are in the .env.example file, fill in the missing ones and rename the file to .env.local.
+Vercel servers can be used to host applications.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).